deep-entertainment/safehouse/design/locations/hall.md

 There's the [front_door](../items/front_door.md) and the [hall_sideboard](../items/hall_sideboard.md) here.
 Wooden Stairs are leading up to the [upper_hall](upper_hall.md).
 Clicking on the front of the image leads to the [living_room](living_room.md)

-A [hall_lamp](../items/hall_lamp.md) lights the room in night scenes.
+A [hall_lamp](../items/hall_lamp.md) lights the room in night scenes, it can be turned on and off via [hall_lightswitch](../items/hall_lightswitch.md).

 The floor is made out of wood tiles.

-We need a night and a day variant.
+We need a night, a day variant and a variant with the lamp turned off in both.

 ## SFX